m3-labs/cofund/paper.md

-# Cofund: a robust mechanism for funding DAO projects
+# Cofund: a flexible mechanism for funding DAO projects

 ## Intro